Luca-x64/TicTacToe/README.md

 # TicTacToe with Java Swing
 # This project was a school assignment
-(I prefer the backend side, so dont look much at the graphics, i know its bad)
+’(I prefer the backend side, so dont look much at the graphics, i know its bad)’

 2 game modes
 - Players vs Computer (IA)